NMperson/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Model parameter tuning

-The model used with an RMSprop optimizer and a binary crossentorpy loss function.
+The model used with an Adam optimizer and a binary crossentorpy loss function.

 ####4.
 Appropriate training data